-Acknowledgements.
-This work has been financially supported by the German Federal Ministry for Education and Research (BMBF) via the BMBF Young Investigators Group CoSy-CC2 - Complex Systems Approaches to Understanding Causes and Consequences of Past, Present and Future Climate Change (grant no. 01LN1306A) and the Studienstiftung des deutschen Volkes.
-Calculations have been performed with the help of the Python package pyunicorn (Donges et al., 2015b).
+Financial support.
+This research has been supported by the Bundesministerium für Bildung und Forschung (BMBF) via the BMBF Young Investigators Group, $CoSy-CC^2$ - Complex Systems Approaches to Understanding Causes and Consequences of Past, Present and Future Climate Change (grant no. 01LN1306A) and the Studienstiftung des Deutschen Volkes.